04 Sep 2019

 So what are the options for employment within the fitness industry as a Personal Trainer?
 The two primary options available to you are:

-- Become self-employed by setting up a small business out of an existing gym under a rental agreement, conduct sessions outdoors in parks, or set your facility up.
+Become self-employed by setting up a small business out of an existing gym under a rental agreement, conducting sessions outdoors in parks, or setting your facility up.

 At the present stage in the industry, the pendulum swings heavily toward the majority of trainers working as self-employed.